Pumpkin Bread

 We changed it up a bit by adding some cinnamon and sugar on top and love how moist and fall-ish it is.
 We have a feeling you’ll agree.
 Slice it up for snacks, or for a not-too-sweet dessert!

-Pumpkin bread ingredients in a glass bowl.
+Pumpkin batter mixed in a grey bowl.

 How to Make Pumpkin Bread

-One of the best parts about this bread is that it doesn’t require any yeast!!
-Yay for quick breads!
-Breads without yeast are so much faster, they don’t have to rise, and they’re pretty much fail proof.
-This recipe is no different!
+One of the best parts about this pumpkin bread is that it doesn’t require any yeast!!
+Yay for quick bread!

 PREP.
-Preheat the oven to 325 degrees F. Grease and flour two 5-x-9-inch loaf pans.
+Preheat the oven to 325°F. Grease and flour two 5-x-9-inch loaf pans.

 WET INGREDIENTS.
-In a large bowl, mix pumpkin puree, eggs, oil, water and sugar until well blended.
+In a large bowl, mix pumpkin puree, eggs, oil, water, and sugar until well blended.

 DRY INGREDIENTS.
-In a separate bowl, whisk together flour, baking soda, salt, cinnamon, nutmeg, cloves and ginger.
+In a separate bowl, whisk together flour, baking soda, salt, cinnamon, nutmeg, cloves, and ginger.
 Combine dry ingredients with the pumpkin mixture and stir until just blended.
 Pour batter evenly into the prepared pans.

 TOPPING.
 To make the topping, combine sugar and cinnamon and mix well.
 Sprinkle over the top of the bread mixture in the pans before baking.